Temple of Olympian Zeus, Athens: Roman era

-The Temple of Olympian Zeus was badly damaged during the sack of Athens by the Heruli in 267 AD.
-It is unlikely to have been repaired, given the extent of the damage to the rest of the city.
-Assuming that it was not abandoned it would certainly have been closed down in 425 by the Christian Emperor Theodosius II, when he prohibited the worship of the old Roman and Greek gods during the persecution of pagans in the late Roman Empire.
-Material from the (presumably now ruined) building was incorporated into a basilica constructed nearby during the 5th or 6th century.
+The temple was badly damaged during the sack of Athens by the Heruli in 267 AD.
+It is unlikely to have been repaired, given the extent of the damage to the rest of the city and was completely destroyed by an earthquake in the 5th century.
+Material from the ruined building was incorporated into a basilica constructed nearby during the 5th or 6th century.

-Medieval and Modern periods
+Medieval and modern periods

 Over the following centuries, the temple was systematically quarried to provide building materials and material for the houses and churches of medieval Athens.
 By the end of the Byzantine period, it had been almost totally destroyed; when Ciriaco de' Pizzicolli (Cyriacus of Ancona) visited Athens in 1436 he found only 21 of the original 104 columns still standing.

 The fate of one of the columns is recorded by a Greek inscription on one of the surviving columns, which states that "on 27 April 1759 he pulled down the column".
 This refers to the Turkish governor of Athens, Mustapha Agha Tzistarakis, who is recorded by a chronicler as having "destroyed one of Hadrian's columns with gunpowder" in order to re-use the marble to make plaster for the Tzistarakis Mosque that he was building in the Monastiraki district of the city.
 During the Ottoman period the temple was known to the Greeks as the Palace of Hadrian, while the Turks called it the Palace of Belkis, from a Turkish legend that the temple had been the residence of Solomon's wife.

 Fifteen columns remain standing today and a sixteenth column lies on the ground where it fell during a storm in 1852.
 Nothing remains of the cella or the great statue that it once housed.